OlivierLD/raspberry-coffee/PI4J.email/README.md

  At Sun Jan 15 11:29:45 PST 2017, voltage was 13.40 Volts.
 ```

-If the battery to monitor is in a location without a network access, the maybe the FONA option is to be considered.
+If the battery to monitor is in a location without a network access, then maybe the FONA option is to be considered.
 See the `FONA` directory.